 TWC-VR is required to ensure that the documentation of obligations and expenditures is clear and complete, including the documentation of contracts, good and service authorizations, invoices, and supporting documentation.

-The Deputy Regional Director (DRD) oversees the regional budgets.
-The DRD's oversight may include determining unit allocations, monitoring encumbrance rates and paid-out rates for each budget line item, cleaning up records from previous fiscal years, and redistributing funds across or within regions.
+The Deputy Regional Director (DRD) oversees the VR Workforce Area budgets.
+The DRD's oversight may include determining unit allocations, monitoring encumbrance rates and paid-out rates for each budget line item, cleaning up records from previous fiscal years, and redistributing funds across or withinVR Workforce Areas.

 The DRD may delegate authority to perform budget-related tasks.
-Based on the distribution plan, the DRD authorizes distribution of funds to the unallocated budget levels for the regions and management units.
+Based on the distribution plan, the DRD authorizes distribution of funds to the unallocated budget levels for the VR Workforce Areas and management units.

 Monitoring Budgets: Multiple systems and applications are used for monitoring specific budgets, such as staff travel.
 Those systems include the following: